dimanikulin/dimanikulin/DAGBusinessContext.md

-# Headline
-**Detecting Architectural Gaps** with Automation: Enhancing Software Architecture Maintenance and Efficiency
+# **Detecting Architectural Gaps** with Automation: Enhancing Software Architecture Maintenance and Efficiency

-# Article description
 This text discusses the implementation of a solution for detecting architectural gaps and drifts in software systems.
 It highlights the importance of maintaining a changeable software architecture in the rapidly evolving tech world.
 The paper explores the limitations of manual architecture reviews and proposes automated alternatives to improve efficiency and outcomes.